 "Greek, sir, is like lace; every man gets as much of it as he can."
 (Samuel Johnson)

-This site catalogues the results of our 2012/13 campaign to produce high-quality OCR of polytonic, or 'ancient', Greek texts in a HPC environment.
-It comprises over 600 volumes from archive.org and from original scans.
-There are over 6 million pages of OCR output in total, including experimental and rejected results.
+This site catalogues the results of our on-going campaign to produce high-quality OCR of polytonic, or 'ancient', Greek texts in a HPC environment.
+It comprises over 1100 volumes, principally from archive.org, but also from original scans and other resources.
+There are over 12 million pages of OCR output in total, including experimental and rejected results.

 Results are presented in a hierarchical organization, beginning with the archive.org volume identifier.
 Each of these are associated with one or more 'runs', or attempts at OCRing this volume.
 A run has a date stamp and is associated with a classifier and an aggregate best b-score (roughly indicating quality of Greek output.)
-Each run produces various kinds of output:
+Each run produces various kinds of output.
+The most important of these are:

 raw hocr output:the data generated by our OCR process, usually with multiple copies for each page, rendered at a range of binarization thresholds

-selected hocr output:a filtered version of the data in (1), with each page image represented by a single, best, output page
+selected hocr output:a filtered version of the data in (1), with each page image represented by a single, best, output page.
+Output based in an older process also provide the following steps:

 blended hocr output:the data in (2), but replaced with the corresponding words from the